Lying in repose: United States

 In the United States of America, "lying in state" is generally considered to be when one's body is placed in the rotunda of the United States Capitol.
-When the deceased person is placed in another location, like the Great Hall of the Supreme Court, they lie in repose, as was the case following the deaths of Justices Antonin Scalia in February 2016 and Ruth Bader Ginsburg in September 2020.
+When the deceased person is placed in another location, like the Great Hall of the Supreme Court, they lie in repose, as was the case following the deaths of Justices Antonin Scalia in February 2016, Ruth Bader Ginsburg in September 2020, and Sandra Day O'Connor in December 2023.

 The remains of presidents who die in office generally lie in repose in the East Room of the White House while those of a deceased former president generally lie in repose in his home state.
 However, as an example to the contrary, when the body of John F. Kennedy lay in repose, the term meant "private" as opposed to a public lying in state.

 The body of Babe Ruth lay in repose in Yankee Stadium.

 Not everyone eligible to lie in state in the Capitol Rotunda does so.
 For instance, the body of former President Richard Nixon lay in repose at the Richard Nixon Presidential Library in Yorba Linda, California, Senator Edward Kennedy's body lay in repose at the John F. Kennedy Library in Boston, Massachusetts, and Senator Robert Byrd's body lay in repose in the Senate chamber at the Capitol.